 The best longest lasting dog chews are ideal for giving your pup something to focus on and many of them are designed to last for several hours, which means your canine companion will be too busy gnawing away on their treat to pay too much attention to the fireworks.

-9. Invest in a pheromone diffuser
+9. Invest in a pet tracker

-11. Desensitize your dog to the sound of fireworks
+10. Desensitize your dog to the sound of fireworks

 Kathryn is a freelance writer who has spent the past two years dividing her writing time between her two great loves - pets and health and wellness.
 When she’s not busy crafting the perfect sentence for her features, buying guides and news pieces, she can be found hanging out with one very mischievous Cocker Spaniel, drinking copious amounts of Jasmine tea and attempting to set numerous world records for the longest ever FaceTime calls with her family back home in NZ.